Canada

 Lodging in La Mauricie

-On the edge of the Lac à la Pêche, Le Chalet Wabenaki or La Maison Andrew used to host the American elite, like the Kennedy family.
-Now find basic accomodations for groups with lots of lake activities nearby.
+On the edge of the Lac à la Pêche, Le Chalet Wabenaki and La Maison Andrew were part of the Laurentian Club, a prestigious hunting and fishing club that used to host the American elite, including the Kennedy family.

 Rivière à la Pêche Campground